-Before beginning research, BabyLab researchers will:
+Before beginning research, Oxford BabyLab researchers will:

-- Ensure that ethics approval has been granted - Sign a copy of the BabyLab Code of Conduct (attached) - Read and agree to the relevant sections of the following guidelines: - o CUREC Best Practice Guidance 09 'Management and Protection of Data Collected for Research Purposes' - o DOH 'Seeking Consent: Working with children' (2001), Department of Health - RCP 'Guidelines for the ethical conduct of medical research involving children' (2000): Compiled by the Royal College of Paediatrics, Child Health: Ethics Advisory Committee and Prof. Sir David Hull, Arch.
+- Ensure that ethics approval has been granted - Sign a copy of the Oxford BabyLab Code of Conduct - Read and agree to the relevant sections of the following professional guidelines: - CUREC Best Practice Guidance 09 'Management and Protection of Data Collected for Research Purposes' - o DOH 'Seeking Consent: Working with children' (2001), Department of Health - RCP 'Guidelines for the ethical conduct of medical research involving children' (2000): Compiled by the Royal College of Paediatrics, Child Health: Ethics Advisory Committee and Prof. Sir David Hull, Arch.
 Dis.
-Child, 82, 177-182. - Undergo a British Disclosure and Barring Service (DBS) background check - Complete the University of Oxford Online Integrity and Ethics Training - Complete the University of Oxford Information Security Training Module

-While DBS approval is pending, new researchers may 'shadow' experienced approved researchers, but will not a) seek consent for infant participation from a parent, b) be alone in a room with an infant or child, c) gain access to identifiable infant data.
-During this period, new researchers will be able to familiarise themselves with the procedures of the BabyLab, according to current documentation, including the details of this approved procedure.
+Child, 82, 177-182. - Undergo a British Disclosure and Barring Service (DBS) background check - Complete the University of Oxford Online Integrity and Ethics Training - Complete the University of Oxford Information Security Training Module c) gain access to identifiable infant data.
+During this period, new researchers will be able to familiarise themselves with the procedures of the Oxford BabyLab, according to current documentation, including the details of this approved procedure.
 Once DBS clearance has been obtained, the new researcher may conduct research independently and have full access to identifiable data concerning infant participants.

+While DBS approval is pending, new researchers may 'shadow' experienced researchers, but will not a) seek consent for infant participation from a parent, b) be alone in a room with an infant or child,